 It doesn’t come with a carrying bag for the compressor and accessories.
 That’s disappointing, since the 70P does.

-Even though we think this one is a bargain for the build quality and smart design, we know that some people might not be able to spend close to $75 on a portable tire inflator.
+Even though we think this one is a bargain for the build quality and smart design, we know that some people might not be able to spend a lot on a portable tire inflator.
 It might be overkill for people who only drive infrequently or over very short distances.
-However, you might also consider that this unit could save you a tow-truck bill that might well exceed $75.
+However, you might also consider that this unit could save you a tow-truck bill that might well exceed your purchase price.